 The first European to conduct a reasonably methodical survey of the site of Babylon that was reasonably free from Bible-inspired preconceptions was the Briton Claudius Rich, a rather extraordinary young polyglot who was serving as His Majesty’s government’s resident in Baghdad when he visited the ruins in December of 1811.
 He published his findings the following year, limiting himself to relatively grounded speculation, drawing only from secular ancient sources and the facts on the ground all around him.

 But Rich was able to truly clarify very little at all.
 In comparison to the splendors of ancient Egypt, which were being rediscovered by swashbuckling adventurers with much public fanfare at the very same time, Babylon was a frustrating, underwhelming site.
 It stood on marshland rather than the stable desert bedrock of Egypt, even as the Babylonians had built their city out of fragile mud-brick rather than the durable limestone employed by the Egyptians.
 The vast majority of the city had thus been swallowed up and digested by the soft, damp earth.
 All that remained on the surface were scattered piles of unidentifiable rubble.
-Many of the fragments bore the distinctive chicken-scratch of cuneiform writing, but Rich had no idea how to read it.
-All he could do was document the ruin as he found it, engaging as he did so in some laudably cautious speculations here and there: here may have stood the central palace, there could be the boundary of the outer walls.
+Many of the fragments bore the distinctive chicken scratch of cuneiform writing, but Rich had no idea how to read it.
+All he could do was document the ruin as he found it, engaging as he did so in some laudably cautious conjecturing here and there: here may have stood the central palace, there could be the boundary of the outer walls.
 Firm evidence for any of it was impossible to find with the tools at his disposal.

 Unsurprisingly, then, Claudius Rich could say nothing whatsoever about the existence of any Hanging Gardens.
 One Reverend Thomas Maurice, a “learned gentleman” of the sort typical of this heyday of the Royal Society, summed up the situation in a commentary upon Rich’s journal: “On the far-famed hanging gardens, there is no necessity to dilate, as every trace of them except what the idle fancy of travellers has surmised, must long since have disappeared.”